onnx/tensorflow-onnx/README.md

 #### --opset

 By default we use the opset 8 to generate the graph.
 By specifying ```--opset``` the user can override the default to generate a graph with the desired opset.
 For example ```--opset 5``` would create a onnx graph that uses only ops available in opset 5.
 Because older opsets have in most cases fewer ops, some models might not convert on a older opset.

+#### --tag

+Only valid with parameter `--saved_model`.
+Specifies the tag in the saved_model to be used.
+Typical value is 'serve'.

+#### --signature_def

+Only valid with parameter `--saved_model`.
+Specifies which signature to use within the specified --tag value.
+Typical value is 'serving_default'.

+#### --concrete_function

+(This is experimental, valid only for TF2.x models)

+Only valid with parameter `--saved_model`.
+If a model contains a list of concrete functions, under the function name `__call__` (as can be viewed using the command `saved_model_cli show --all`), this parameter is a 0-based integer specifying which function in that list should be converted.
+This parameter takes priority over `--signature_def`, which will be ignored.

 #### --target